-Sunriver Nature Center and Observatory maintains a research department that encourages original research in the natural sciences.
+Sunriver Nature Center & Observatory maintains a research department that encourages original research in the natural sciences.
 Our research serves to inform staff and visitors to the Nature Center and contributes new insights to the scientific knowledge base through academic publications and participation in scholarly meetings.

 The Oregon Spotted Frog (Rana pretiosa)